 Cost Of Gambling In Las Vegas

 Only you can decide how much money you’re willing to gamble, but understand that the odds are not set in your favor.
 The longer you play, the more likely you are to lose.
-The house is always setup to win in the long run.
+The house is always set up to win in the long run.

-For this reason, I view gambling as and expense (like a show or attraction).
+For this reason, I view gambling as an expense (like a show or attraction).
 I recommend setting a limit of how much you’re willing to lose, and then cashing out when you hit that limit.
 Gambling can be fun, but when you lose more money than you can afford, it’s no longer a game.

 Las Vegas On A Budget

 If you’re on a really tight budget you can strip out all of the extra-curricular activities, and just focus on the few that you actually want to do.
-As I mentioned in the nightclub section, you can get in to clubs for free using the guest list.
+As I mentioned in the nightclub section, you can get into clubs for free using the guest list.
 You can also save money by pre-gaming in your hotel room.

 There’s no shame in splitting hotel rooms with your friends (most rooms have 2 beds anyways).
 When you split things like Uber rides and hotel rooms, you can dramatically lower your total expenses.
-If you play your cards right you can lower your total expenses to around $150 a day, while still having a ton a fun.
+If you play your cards right you can lower your total expenses to around $150 a day, while still having a ton of fun.